WorkSafeNB announced the average assessment rate for 2020 , it will be $2.40.

-These new costs have nothing to do with workplace safety.
-In fact, the number of workplace accidents has not increased.
-Costs are increasing because claims are lasting longer and the workers’ compensation system is paying for benefits not related to workplace injuries.
-In some cases, it’s replacing social and health services.
+The new costs introduced into the system had nothing to do with workplace safety.
+In fact, the number of workplace accidents did not increase.
+Costs increased because claims lasted longer and the workers’ compensation system was paying for benefits not related to workplace injuries.
+In some cases, it was replacing social and health services.

 Have questions?
 Comments?
 Contact our office at email@example.com or by calling 1 888 234-2232.